 Cactus Club Cafe

 Cactus Club Cafe is a Canadian-owned premium restaurant chain which began in Vancouver, British Columbia.
 The chain now has over 31 locations in Canada, and can be found in British Columbia, Alberta, Manitoba, and Ontario.

-Cara Operations was founded in 1889 as The Canada Railway News Company, selling: newspapers, magazines and confectionaries to the traveling public.
+Formerly known as Cara Operations, Recipe Unlimited was founded in 1889 as The Canada Railway News Company, selling: newspapers, magazines and confectionaries to the traveling public.
 Throughout the years Cara Operations changed, and in 1954 opened their very first Swiss Chalet in Toronto.
 Now they are the owners of multiple restaurants which include: Swiss Chalet, Montana’s, Harvey’s, Fionn MacCool’s, East Side Mario’s, Kelsey’s, Milestone’s, New York Fries, St-Hubert, Original Joe’s, State & Main, Elephant & Castle, Casey’s, and Bier Market.

 Chez Ashton – Canadian Poutine Restaurant

 Chez Ashton is a fast-food restaurant which is popular in Quebec.
 They are most known for their poutine.
 It all began in 1969 and has since grown to over 25 locations in Quebec.